vdsabev/overstate/README.md

 Tread lightly - `subscribe` is called every time you invoke a model function that returns a non-null value, and does not throttle or rate limit that in any way!

 ## Rendering
-Speaking of which, what you probably want is to put your data on a piece of glowing glass and become a gazillionaire overnight, right?
+Okay, what you probably want is to put your data on a piece of glowing glass and become a gazillionaire overnight, right?
+And we all know the best way to do that is to write a counter app:
 ```js
 /** @jsx h */
 import { app } from 'derpy';